 Patients have the right to request a copy of their medical records

 Patients can ask to see, or obtain a copy of, their medical records.
-Patients can choose whether to receive their medical records on paper or electronically – either by USB pen drive, via email, or via a web portal.
+Patients can choose whether to receive their medical records on paper or electronically – or have it sent to a designated person or alternate health care provider.
 Covered Entities have to comply with the request within thirty days or provide the patient with a written explanation why they are unable to do so.

 Before complying with the request, Covered Entities should verify the identity of the individual requesting access to PHI (if the identity or authority of the person is not already known) and review the content of the information being released to ensure there is no likelihood of the disclosure causing harm (see 45 CFR § 164.524 – Reviewable Grounds for Denial).